imCodePartnerAB/imcms/docs/fundamental/advanced-configuration/properties.rst

 While starting application, ImCMS automatically read its root path and goes to ``WEB-INF/conf/server.properties`` to read server properties.
 Only after this moment we can read server properties from cache.
-If you get ``FileNotFoundException`` or ``NullPointerException`` from PropertyManager, there are two explanations: you point wrong path to file or maybe you want to read some properties from any file (and server too) before ImCMS reads root path.
+If you get ``FileNotFoundException`` or ``NullPointerException`` from PropertyManager, there are two explanations:

+1. You point wrong path to properties file.

+2. You want to read some properties from any file (and server too) before ImCMS read its root path.

 So you have to check arguments (first of all).
-If not helps, there are two solutions: wait when ImCMS reads it's root path automatically (recommended), or set root path manually if ImCMS do not do that yet.
+If not helps, there are two solutions:

+* Wait when ImCMS reads it's root path automatically (recommended).

+* Set root path manually if ImCMS do not do that yet.

 ImCMS sets path from system root to ``target`` folder.
 Try to find root path from something like:

 .. code-block:: java